Rockies vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ketel Marte and the Arizona Diamondbacks square off against the Colorado Rockies and starter Kyle Freeland on Friday at 8:40 PM ET at Coors Field.
+Noah Davis is set to start for the Colorado Rockies on Saturday against Pavin Smith and the Arizona Diamondbacks.
+First pitch is at 8:10 PM ET at Coors Field.

-The favored Diamondbacks have -125 moneyline odds against the underdog Rockies, who are listed at +105.
-The over/under is 11 runs for this contest (with -110 odds on the over and -110 odds on the under).
+The Rockies are the favorite in this one, at -110, while the underdog Diamondbacks have -110 odds to play spoiler.
+The over/under is 12.5 runs for this contest (with -110 odds to hit the over and -110 odds on the under).

 Rockies vs. Diamondbacks Odds & Info